ivanstan/frontend-framework/module/example/assets/tutorial.md

 User's modules reside inside the <span class="folder">module</span> folder and are organized module per folder.

 After creating module directory.
-It should be added into modules object of in bootstrap.json file.
+It should be added into modules object of in <span class="file">bootstrap.json</span> file.
 This way framework will know about existence of new module.

 The main JavaScript of module file should reside inside the module directory and be called same as module